Harrylevesque/Expo2026/README.md

 # Expo2026

+## welcome to my science fair project diarey
 sept 1 2025
-## welcome to my science fair project diarey

 this year, after a great sucess for my first year at a science fair, i will be making sonething very interesting i am planning to make a log in systemment for security and ease of use the concept is that there is no passwords

+sept 2 2025
+i have a list of things i want to put in my project, and listed all of my major steps, i will enter the tasks to be done under it with the date

 ### the plan
-    create a system for loging in using a simple qr code scan i will need to
+create a system for loging in using a simple qr code scan i will need to:
 * create a secure envierment on my vps
 * create a dynamic session storer ( not a db storing cookies)
 * create a generation software for making the wr codes the end user will use to log in
 * find a way to keep it rotating all of the time with different data
 * create a mobile inteeface for scanning the special qr code
 * make the phone do some authing and cracking based on info about the device and what it scanned on the qr code
 * create a heartbeat system for enshuring no device swapping man in the middle ect
 * create the responce mechsnism
 * find a way to stay logged in and continussly ensure no changes in the device, none of the stuff could be live session hacked a bunch more things

-### todo list
+# Todo list
-*(please enter date then in a tabbed form enter tasks)*
+*(please enter date then in a tabbed form enter tasks for each feature)*

+## Features of the Secure QR + Passkey System
+## Security & Identity
+* Biometric authentication via device-native passkeys (Face ID, Touch ID, Android Biometrics).
+* Each QR code tied to a unique identity record.
+* Optional integration with certificates or encrypted creator signatures.
+* On-device secure enclave usage for keys (no raw passwords).

+## Mobile App

+* Scan special QR codes (optimized for 64×64 / high-density encoding).
+* Validate authenticity of scanned codes against backend.
+Secure login via passkeys (no password entry).
+Offline-first mode: store scans until connectivity is available.
+Simple UI: “Scan”, “History”, “Profile”.

+## Backend System
+* API server for verifying QR codes and user authentication.
+* Written in Python (FastAPI/Django) or Go (Gin/Fiber).
+* Stores user accounts, event logs, and code validity in a secure database.
+* Uses JWT or session tokens for app <-> server communication.
+* Built-in rate limiting and API key protection.
+* Logging & audit trail of all access attempts.

+## Database & Storage
+* User identity database (UUIDs, biometrics linked via device, not stored directly).
+* QR code metadata (who issued it, when, validity).
+* Encrypted at rest (AES-256) and in transit (TLS).
+* Optional certificate/authority layer for trusted code issuance.

+## QR Code Layer
+* Compact 64×64 encoding for efficient scanning.
+* Encodes database ID + page ID + creator certificate ID.
+* Error correction for real-world scanning (smudges, partial scans).
+* Can optionally embed timestamps or expiration logic.

+## Security Features
+* Zero password model: relies only on passkeys + secure device biometrics.
+* Codes signed digitally to prevent forgery.
+* Tamper-proof data storage (chip-level secure enclave on device).
+* Audit trail for every scanned or generated QR code.

+## Infrastructure & Deployment
+* Lightweight VPS deployment (2 cores, 2 GB RAM, 80 GB storage).
+* Dockerized backend for reproducibility.
+* Reverse proxy (NGINX/Caddy) with HTTPS (Let’s Encrypt).
+* Scalable later to Kubernetes / cloud if needed.

+## Science Fair Demonstration
+* Prototype backend (Python or Go) running live on VPS.
+* Mobile demo app that scans special QR codes.
+* Simulation of identity checks (no real face data needed).
+* Visual dashboard: show QR validity checks, logs, and passkey login flow.
+* Optional “attack mode” demo (fake QR code gets rejected).

 ### idea parapgraph